Alaska’s Unique Landscape for Remote Sellers

 State nexus requirements

 The Supreme Court ruling that started all this, Wayfair vs South Dakota, approved sales tax laws in South Dakota.
 They set the minimum for remote seller nexus at $100,000 in revenue or 200 transactions.
 The Court specifically said that this seemed reasonable to them.
 Since that time, quite a few other states have set their rules for economic nexus to match.
-Some have chosen other cut offs.
+Some have chosen other cut-offs.
 For example, Minnesota went with just 100 transactions.
 Even assuming $100 as the average online order, it’s clear that Minnesota will be catching some small businesses in its net.

-Merchants are already suing states which they feel are imposing undue burdens.
+Merchants are already suing states that they feel are imposing undue burdens.
 But Alaska, since they have no state sales tax, has not defined economic nexus or “click nexus” and provides no guidance on this issue.

 A network of Alaskan cities has formed a nonprofit group to explore their options.
 It’s clear that some towns want to be able to add the revenue stream to their income.
 So far, Alaska is just telling online merchants to contact the municipalities where they do business.